rackerlabs/rackspace-how-to/content/cloud-servers/windows-cloud-server-low-disk-troubleshooting.md

 ### Conclusion

-If these troubleshooting steps have been followed but disk space is still low, contact the Rackspace Support team by creating a ticket.
+If these troubleshooting steps have been followed but disk space is still low, contact the Rackspace Support team by creating a support ticket in the Cloud Control Panel by clicking **Tickets > Create Ticket** in the top navigation bar.
 To expedite the issue, include all of the troubleshooting steps that you have already taken.